tjmora/g-font/README.md

 included.** That's why we placed the `<Head>` and `<link>` tags after the `<Component>` tag.

 This manually-added `<link>` tag is only important for the page loads.
 For hydration, the `font` method works as expected.
-In development, it collects fonts, weights and styles and dynamically inserts a stylesheet `<link>` tag to the DOM.
+In development, it collects fonts, weights, styles and variation settings, and dynamically inserts a stylesheet `<link>` tag to the DOM.
 In production, it doesn't do the collecting and the dynamic insertion of `<link>` tags.
-You need to place the necessary `<link>` tags yourself as discussed previously in the **Stylesheet Link Generation** section.
+You need to place the necessary `<link>` tags yourself as discussed previously in the **Development vs Production** section.

-### Test
+## Test

 The test for this package is a [separate repo](https://github.com/tjmora/g-font-test).